 BitBucket hasn't made using its issue tracker too lucrative.
 You need to enable issue tracker from repository settings before you can even start creating issues in your project.
 The reason for this counterproductive approach is obvious: Atlassian just wants you to use JIRA (they even advertise in the settings and issue view).

 As a result, Bitbucket's issue tracking is the weakest one of the compared tools.
 Adding a new issue is simple but you cannot set multiple labels and you are not allowed to modify the default priority levels.
 Furthermore, I had difficulties in figuring out how to use the labels.
 In Bitbucket, you need to use their default "Kinds" and you can set extra labels by adding "Components" in the settings.
-But as was said, you cannot add multiple components to an issue and thus, labeling is very limited.
+But as was said, you cannot add multiple components to an issue and thus, labelling is very limited.

 Additionally, you don't have a possibility to set your own states for the issues.
 They are either open or resolved.
 You can, however, add a workflow status to the issue but these are also by default, and you cannot modify those either.
 If you want to filter the issues, you need to navigate to "Advanced Search", where you can sort out issues by status, milestone, assignee etc.